 Excise duty is a tax imposed on items produced within a state or nation’s borders.
 The volume, numerical value, and quantity of items are commonly used to determine the excise duty.

-If the rate or price tag of various products are noticed, then it can be seen that one of the major portions is occupied by excise duty.
+If the rate or price tag of various products is noticed, then it can be seen that one of the major portions is occupied by excise duty.
 This particular tax form is valued as per ad Valorem.

 This is also a form of indirect tax.
 Generally, the amount is collected by the shopkeeper or the retailer from the buyers or the consumers.
 Later the government is being paid.